C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/multilingo-resources/campaign-brief.md

 hide_feedback: true
 description: "How can we motivate non english speakers to learn and grow Cardano ecosystem in the next 3-6 months?"
 ---
-How can we motivate non english speakers to learn and grow Cardano ecosystem in the next 3-6 months?

 Fund Size: **$100,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26252) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26252/stage/unspecified).